 Service Control applies API management rules at runtime, such as key authentication, monitoring, and logging.
 Service Control provides the following methods:

 Check - verifies authentication and API keys, and indicates whether a call should be permitted

 Report - notifies the systems of record for logging and monitoring

-Cloud Endpoints uses the OpenAPI specification to describe an API.
-Deploying this specification to Service Management - typically using Google Cloud SDK - configures the API management rules.
-Other configuration related tasks also happen here, such as sharing your API with other developers, enabling/disabling the API in different projects, and generating API keys.
+Service ManagementYou use the OpenAPI specification to describe the surface and the behavior of your API in a text file referred to as the Endpoints configuration.
+You deploy the Endpoints configuration to Service Management by using the gcloud CLI, which configures the API management rules.
+Other configuration related tasks also happen here, such as sharing your API with other developers, enabling or disabling the API in different projects, and generating API keys.

-Google Cloud Console
+Google Cloud console

-After finding a matching route, the proxy performs any authentication steps for the specified method.
+Next, ESP or ESPv2 matches the path of the incoming requests with the surface of the API.
+After finding a matching route, ESP or ESPv2 performs any authentication steps for the specified method.

 If Service Control successfully validates the key, the request along with all original headers, plus a JWT validation header, if appropriate, is forwarded to the backend.